JaneHope607/homework_crud_quiz/homework_CRUD_quiz/hw_CRUD_quiz.md

 Q1.
 Where are we instantiating instances of the `Property` class?

+- In console.rb file

 Q2.
 Where are we defining the SQL that enables us to save the ruby `Property` object into the database?

+- In the SQL file created in the DB folder

 Q3.
 In `console.rb`, which lines modify the database?

 Q4.
 Why do we not define the id of a `Property` object at the point we instantiate it (‘new it up’)?